k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Hardware_Linux_Docker/04_hardware_req_for_studio.md

 K2view Fabric Studio is the development environment for building, managing, and testing K2view Fabric projects.
 It provides data engineers and developers with the tools to design and deploy Logical Units (LUs), business workflows, data pipelines, and other Fabric components with speed and precision.

-There are two generations of Fabric Studio: Fabric Web and Fabric .Net Studio.
+There are two generations of Fabric Studio: *Fabric Web Studio* and *Fabric .Net Studio*.

 ### Fabric Web Studio – The Next Generation

-Fabric Web Studio is the latest version of Studio, designed for today’s containerized and cloud-first enterprise environments.
+**Fabric Web Studio** is the latest version of Studio, designed for today’s containerized and cloud-first enterprise environments.
 It runs seamlessly on Docker Compose, Podman, and Cloud deployments, offering:

   - Cross-platform flexibility – accessible from any modern browser, independent of local operating system constraints.
   - Isolated development Spaces – enabling secure, parallel workstreams for multiple teams.